 How the process unfolds

-In practice, if you have decided on a live mediation, I can tell you for sure that it will run more efficiently if you arrange for the mediator to work with both sides privately a few days in advance of the date of the live meeting.
+Even if you have decided on a live mediation, there is nothing to prevent an arrangement whereby the Mediator will work with each side privately in advance of the date of the live meeting.

 Steps in a live mediation process

-At this next stage the mediator will speak privately to each party in turn.
-He will discuss any question, proposition or suggestion which he brings from the other party.
+He will discuss any question proposition or suggestion which he brings from the other party.
 He will probably run through options as to how to react to what the other party has said and will act as a sounding board for suggestions by the second party as to how he wishes to respond and what options could usefully be suggested.
-The mediator will continue that process until a satisfactory resolution has been more or less agreed.
+The Mediator will continue that process until a satisfactory resolution has been more or less agreed.
 He will then call the parties together for a joint meeting.

-At that meeting there may well follow a final period of negotiation where the mediator will isolate the most important terms and suggest specific solutions to the parties to cover those terms.
+At that meeting there may well follow a final period of negotiation where the Mediator will isolate the most important terms and identify precisely what appears to have been agreed and what points remain outstanding.
 He will guide the parties away from fruitless discussion of less relevant detail.
-The mediator is likely to take a stronger line than previously, pointing out problems that will arise should the conflict not be resolved.
+The Mediator is likely to take a stronger line than previously, pointing out problems that will arise should the conflict not be resolved.

 When the parties finally separate, there are four alternatives: